Welcome to the Ultimate Guide to Hiking and Camping at Lake O’Hara:

 Just a quick look at the trail map will tell you that reserving a spot on the day hike bus doesn’t give you much time to explore the area.

 Our recommendation with Lake O’Hara is to always camp (if you can).
 You’ll enjoy the area a lot more this way, see more and actually be able to relax and take in the peaceful surroundings.
 We’ve always met the best people while camping at Lake O’Hara as well – there are plenty of interesting conversations that happen around the communal fire pit and the lack of cell service makes everyone surprisingly chatty.

-Pack for your typical day hike or BACKCOUNTRY camping trip.
+Pack for your typical day hike or BACKCOUNTRY camping trip (see our blog post on how to pack for the backcountry).
 Do not pack as if you’re car camping, even though you’re essentially driving right up to the campground.
 Lake O’Hara restricts the number of bags and their weight brought into the campsite so don’t expect to be hauling in your car camping stove + a crate of beers.
 Specifically, the restrictions are: one large or two small bags per person (max weight 25 kg/55 lbs; max length 97cm/38 inches)

 -No hard-sided food coolers and storage bins (everything goes into lockers)

 -No musical instruments, electronics, chairs and hammocks – plenty of seating around the campfire!